AHamamd150/Multi-Scale-Transformer-encoder/README.md

 _____________________________
 <a name="start"></a>
 ## Get start
 To run the package, the user has to fill the file `input.py` for the used model.
-For example, if the user want to use model_1 then the corresponding lines for model_1 only has to be filled while all other inputs are igonred by the code.
-To run the code, type in the terminal `python3 run.py`.
+For example, if the user wants to use model_1, then only the corresponding lines for model_1 have to be filled, while all other inputs are ignored by the code.
+To run the code, type in the terminal: `python3 run.py`.

-The network assumes the signal events in one file  and all the backgrounds in one file in the numpy format ".npz" which can be easily obtained by the command `numpy..savez_compressed()`
+The network assumes the signal events are in one file and all the backgrounds are in one file in the numpy format ".npz," which can be easily obtained by the command `numpy.savez_compressed()`.

-A demo version is also provided in which the user can run it to test the package.
-To run the demo version, type in the terminal `python3 run_demo.py`
+A demo version is also provided, in which the user can run it to test the package.
+To run the demo version, type in the terminal: `python3 run_demo.py`.

 _____________________________
 <a name="structure"></a>